Chronophylos/cookiebot/README.md

 # Cookiebot

-A twitchbot to farm cookies with RoaringIron's ThePositiveBot.
+A twitchbot to farm cookies with RoaringIron's ThePositiveBot and egs with OkayegBOT.

 ## License